Source code escrow: Escrow agreements

 Whether a source code escrow agreement is entered into at all, and who bears its costs, is subject to agreement between the licensor and the licensee.
 Software license agreements often provide for a right of the licensee to demand that the source code be put into escrow, or to join an existing escrow agreement.

 Bankruptcy laws may interfere with the execution of a source code escrow agreement, if the bankrupt licensor's creditors are legally entitled to seize the licensor's assets – including the code in escrow – upon bankruptcy, preventing the release of the code to the licensee.

-Third party escrow agents
+Third-party escrow agents

 Museums, archives and other GLAM organizations have begun to act as independent escrow agents due to growing digital obsolescence.
-Notable examples are the Internet Archive in 2007, the Library of Congress in 2006, ICHEG, Computer History Museum, or the MOMA.
+Notable examples are the Internet Archive in 2007, the Library of Congress in 2006, ICHEG, Computer History Museum, or MoMA.

-There are also some cases where software communities act as escrow agent, for instance for Wing Commander video game series or Ultima 9 of the Ultima series.
+There are also some cases where software communities act as escrow agent, for instance for the Wing Commander video game series or Ultima 9 of the Ultima series.